 Seasonal festivals serve to connect humanity with the rhythms of nature and of the cosmos.
 The festivals originated in ancient cultures, yet have been adapted over time.
 To join the seasonal moods of the year, in a festive way, benefits the inner life of the soul.
 Celebrating is an art.
 There is joy in the anticipation, the preparation, the celebration itself, and the memories.

-Why do Waldorf Schools discourage TV watching?
+Why do Steiner Schools discourage media?

 Waldorf teachers are not alone in this belief.
 Several books have been written in recent years expressing concern with the effect of television on young children.
 See, for instance, Endangered Minds by Jane Healy, Four Arguments for the Elimination of Television by Jerry Mander, or The Plug-In Drug by Marie Winn.

-Teachers are required to have a full teacher training and be certified by the State authorities (in Western Australia it WACOT).
+Teachers are required to have a full teacher training and be certified by the State authorities (in Western Australia this is WACOT).
 Most teachers have completed an additional course of study in Waldorf teaching.
 The teachers also undergo regular programs of professional development, study and attendance at conferences in WA, interstate and occasionally overseas.

 Rudolf Steiner, speaking in Oxford in 1922, defined “three golden rules” for teachers: